top of page

 What Is the Role of a Disability Support Worker?

-A Disability Support Worker supports participants with everyday life, both at home and in the community.
+A disability support worker supports participants with everyday life, both at home and out in the community.
 The exact tasks vary depending on the person, their age, their goals, and how they want support to look.

 Support may include: